Special Collections

 More about University Archives Fund

-Gifts to the University Archives support their mission to collect, organize, preserve, and make accessible records documenting Indiana University's origins, development, and activities for all.
+Gifts to the University Archives support the mission to collect, organize, preserve, and make accessible records documenting Indiana University's origins, development, and activities for all.

-Gifts to the Mellon Foundation Endowment Fund support the preservation and maintenance of IU Libraries' materials through the purchase of equipment and supplies, support of preservationists including professional development, and proactive outreach across IU Libraries.
+The Andrew W. Mellon Foundation Endowment Fund supports the preservation and maintenance of IU Libraries' materials through the purchase of equipment and supplies, support of preservationists, and proactive outreach across IU Libraries.